Jerusalem Expat City & Insurance Guide

 Safety & Security

-Israeli cuisine has adopted many elements of styles of Jewish, together with many foods eatean in Mediterranean and Middle Eastern.
-Food such as hummus (a type of cooked spread), falafel (deep-fried ball made from ground fava beans), etc. are widely popular in Israel.
+Israeli cuisine has adopted many elements of styles of Jewish, together with many foods eaten in the Mediterranean and Middle Eastern.
+Food such as hummus (a type of cooked spread), falafel (deep-fried ball made from ground fava beans), etc. is widely popular in Israel.

 You will find several outdoor shopping areas and shopping malls in Jerusalem.
 The pedestrian street in the city center is full of shops and restaurants.
 Jewelry stores are well-known in Jerusalem, as well as boutique clothing stores.